lynn/koakuma/README.md

 ## Running Koakuma on your server
 Store a bot client token in the environment variable `KOAKUMA_TOKEN`, then `python3 koakuma.py` to run the bot.

+For leaderboard support (`!scores`), either supply a `REDIS_URL`, or um, snip out all references to that stuff from the code.